 Although this is a freelance job and there is essentially no database or ranking system as yet, we live in fortunate times: the field is becoming more organized every year.
 Still, you must take care to find someone who feels comfortable to work with and will work within your budget and on your deadline, so shop around before you make your decision.
-Be wary of people whose web sites and conversation are mostly about their own titles; they are more likely authors, not ghostwriters.
+Be wary of people whose web sites and conversations are mostly about their own titles; they are more likely authors, not ghostwriters.

 Work with a pro.
-A professional ghostwriter should know how to conduct effective interviews; organize the material for maximum impact; interpret, expound, and extrapolate from the material to write compelling chapters; add “punch” to the work through appropriate line editing; and advise or guide you through the myriad publishing options—all the while maintaining your voice, your intent, your perspective, and your confidentiality.
+A professional ghostwriter should know how to conduct effective interviews; organize the material for maximum impact; interpret, expound, and extrapolate from the material to write compelling chapters; add “punch” to the work through appropriate line editing, and advise or guide you through the myriad publishing options—all the while maintaining your voice, your intent, your perspective, and your confidentiality.

 Pros do not provide samples of their clients’ work; nor will they show yours to other potential clients, but they will offer testimonials, references, and payment options, just like any other professional service provider.

 Creating a book is an intimate process.
 Don’t expect to hand over the material and just sit back.
-A pro ghostwriter will forward first-draft material either in chapters or sections, and it is your job to review those pages carefully and provide deep feedback on what you want changed, added, or removed.
+A pro ghostwriter will forward first-draft material either in chapters or sections, and it is your job to review those pages carefully and provide deep feedback on what you want to be changed, added, or removed.
 Professional ghostwriters are accustomed or willing to working closely with their authors.

 If you’re ready to see your book published but can’t find the time or resources to finish your manuscript, check out SEGR’s Write-Your-Book and Talk-Your-Book Programs.
-For more information on the SEGR’s writing programs, or a referral to ghostwriters or ghostwriter organizations, contact [email protected].
+For more information on the SEGR’s writing programs or a referral to ghostwriters or ghostwriter organizations, contact info@SEGRpublishing.com.